Where to Stay in Brussels: Top Areas for Your Perfect Trip

 Accommodation Suggestion:

-La Legende – A cozy hotel with quirky decor, perfect for those wanting an local experience without breaking the bank.
+La Legende – A cozy hotel with quirky decor, perfect for those wanting an authentic local experience without breaking the bank.

 3. Sablon

 For those with an upscale budget, the Sablon area is a must-visit.
-Known for its antique shops and high-end chocolate stores, it exudes charm.
+Known for its antique shops and high-end chocolate stores, it exudes .
 The streets are a blend of quiet elegance and buzzing cafes.

 Nearby Attractions: